zerob13/ServerSelfTalk/README.md

  Now is Sat May 30 2015 14:51:13 GMT+0800 (CST).
  You can either profit by this or be destroyed.
 It's your choice, but I warn you not to underestimate my power.

+ Now is Sat May 30 2015 14:52:01 GMT+0800 (CST).
+ Anakin, you're breaking my heart!
+And you're going down a path I cannot follow!